stanbaek/ece387_book/_sources/Module5_CustomMessages/CustomMessages.md

 # Custom Messages

-## A note on this document
-Now that you have a better understanding of the Linux operating system and Python programming language the Jupyter Notebooks will be used primarily to guide you through the In-Class Exercises and Laboratories.
-You will execute the majority of your commands and code within the Linux terminal.

 ## Purpose
 This In-Class Exercise will provide you more insight into ROS messages and how information is passed between two nodes.
 A node can publish specific messages over a topic and other nodes are able to subscribe to that topic to receive the message.
 The format of these messages must be pre-defined and each node needs to know the format of the message.
 ROS provides a number of pre-built messages, but also allows for developers to create custom messages.
 In this lesson you will learn the method for and practice creating custom messages.
 In the corresponding lab you will develop a custom message to drive the robot.
 The custom message will eventually be used to enable a controller to drive the robot based on multiple data sources (e.g., IMU, LIDAR, keyboard).